 The National Archives and Records Service endorses the SANS 15489 Records Management Standard as the required benchmarking tool for records management and, in terms of its statutory mandate, requires governmental bodies to put the necessary infrastructure, policies, strategies, procedures and systems in place to ensure that records in all formats are managed in an integrated manner.
-The National Archives and Records Service also endorses SANS 15801: Recommendations for trustworthiness and reliability and SANS 23081 Metadata for records - Part 1: Principles with a view that they would quide governmental bodies in creating authoritative and reliable records.
-The National Archives and Records Service benchmarks its requirements for electronic records management applications against the US DoD 5015.2 Design Criteria Standard for Electronic Records Management Software Applications and the UK National Archives' Functional Requirements for Electronic Records Management Systems.
-Certification against these standards would ensure that electronic records management applications have the records management functionality required by the National Archives and Records Service.
+The National Archives and Records Service also endorses SANS 15801: Recommendations for trustworthiness and reliability and SANS 23081 Metadata for records - Part 1: Principles with a view that they would guide governmental bodies in creating authoritative and reliable records.
+The primary benchmark for creating and managing electronic records in office environments which is endorsed by the National Archives and Records Service is contained in the suite of publications Principles and Functional Requirements for Records in Electronic Office Environments adopted by the International Council on Archives in 2008.
+Module 2 of these publications, Guidelines and Functional